-If the Underwriter exercises its over-allotment option to purchase additional shares in full, the as adjusted net tangible book value per share after this offering would be \$ per share, the increase in net tangible book value per share to existing stockholders would be \$ per share and the dilution to new investors purchasing shares in this offering would be \$ per share.
+If the Underwriter exercises its over-allotment option to purchase additional Shares in full, the as adjusted net tangible book value per share after this offering would be \$ per share, the increase in net tangible book value per share to existing stockholders would be \$ per share and the dilution to new investors purchasing Shares in this offering would be \$ per share.

-The number of shares of common stock shown above to be outstanding after this offering is based on 115,918,510 shares outstanding as of May 1, 2018 and excludes:
+The number of shares of common stock shown above to be outstanding after this offering is based on 11,591,851 shares of common stock outstanding as of June 8, 2018, which excludes:

-- 13,655,835 shares of common stock issuable upon exercise of stock options under our 2008 Omnibus Equity Incentive Plan, with a weighted-average exercise price \$1.22 per share; - · 1,344,165 shares of common stock reserved for future issuance under our 2008 Omnibus Equity Incentive Plan; and - any shares of common stock issuable to Lincoln Park Capital Fund, LLC ("Lincoln Park"), an Illinois limited liability company, under that certain common stock purchase agreement dated July 24, 2017, by and between the Company and Lincoln Park whereby Lincoln Park agreed to purchase up to an aggregate of \$16,000,000 of our common stock from time to time over the 36-month term of the agreement.
+- · 1,376,333 shares of common stock issuable upon exercise of stock options under our 2008 Omnibus Equity Incentive Plan, with a weighted-average exercise price \$12.2 per share; - 123,666 shares of common stock reserved for future issuance under our 2008 Omnibus Equity Incentive Plan; - · any shares of common stock issuable to Lincoln Park Capital Fund, LLC ("Lincoln Park"), an Illinois limited liability company, under that certain common stock purchase agreement dated July 24, 2017, by and between the Company and Lincoln Park whereby Lincoln Park agreed to purchase up to an aggregate of \$16,000,000 of our common stock from time to time over the 36-month term of the agreement (the "Lincoln Park Purchase Agreement"); and - · Shares of common stock that may be issued upon conversion of the Series A Preferred Shares.